jarobin/isleroyalewolfgenomes2019/README.md

-# Genotyping pipeline for short read Illumina data from whole genome sequencing
+# Genotyping pipeline for short read Illumina data generated from whole genome sequencing

 Scripts for processing raw reads to generate a set of high quality genotypes, as in "Genomic signatures of extensive inbreeding in Isle Royale wolves, a population on the threshold of extinction" by Robinson et al. (2019).